dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/model_construction_nl_improve.rst

 >>> try:
 ...     t = s[2]
 ... except:
-...     print("Cannot us an index on the first dimension of dynamic array") Cannot use an index on the first dimension of dynamic array
+...     print("Cannot use an index on the first dimension of dynamic array") Cannot use an index on the first dimension of dynamic array

 Instead, as with NumPy,\ [#]_ you can use slicing.